 Whilst the basic cultural behaviours for entering a Muslim country can be easy to grasp, there are a few extra steps that visitors need to take during Ramadan to ensure they are being respectful.

 What is Ramadan?

 Ramadan is the 9th month of the lunar calendar.
 Following the Hijri calendar, the start date of Ramadan is approximately 10 days earlier each year on the Gregorian calendar.
-In 2020 Ramadan will fall over April/May, the exact start date is confirmed by the moon sighting committee.
+In 2024, Ramadan 1445 will fall over March/April; the exact start date is confirmed by the moon sighting committee.

-What do non-Muslims tourists & residents need to observe during Ramadan?
+What do non-Muslim tourists & residents need to observe during Ramadan in Dubai?

 Non-Muslim expat residents and visitors are responsible for making sure there is a suitable environment for Muslims to observe Ramadan.
 Although you are not expected to join in with the fasting, you must show respect to those who are through your conduct.